Erin’s Recipe Rundown

 Make the Scones

-- In a large bowl, whisk together the gluten-free flour, sugar, baking powder and salt.
+- Whisk dry ingredients.
+Mix together gluten-free flour, sugar, baking powder, and salt.

-- Grate the frozen butter using a box grater.
-Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
+- Mix in grated butter.
+Grate the frozen butter, then add it to the flour mixture and combine until the mixture comes together in pea-sized crumbs.

-- Using a rubber spatula, stir the wet ingredients into the dry ingredients until no dry bits of flour remain.
+- Mix together.
+Stir the wet ingredients into the dry ingredients until no dry bits of flour remain.

-- Spread out a large piece of plastic wrap.
-Using wet hands, transfer the scone dough to the parchment paper.
-Clean and wet your hands again then pat the cheese scones dough to form a 6-inch round that is 1-inch thick.
-Wrap the dough tightly in plastic and refrigerate for 30 minutes.
+- Wrap in plastic and chill.
+Transfer scone dough to parchment paper.
+Pat dough to form a 6-inch round that is 1-inch thick.
+Wrap tightly in plastic and refrigerate for 30 minutes.
 (Do not refrigerate longer than 30 minutes.)

-- After 30 minutes take the gluten-free cheese scones dough out of the fridge.
+- Place on baking sheet.
+Remove dough from the fridge.
 Spray a sharp knife with vegetable oil and cut the dough into 6 equal wedges.
 Arrange the scones on the prepared baking sheet.

-- Transfer the scones to a cooling rack and let cook for 20 minutes before serving.
+- Cool scones.
+Transfer the scones to a cooling rack and let cook for 20 minutes before serving.

-- Whisk the garlic chive butter ingredients together.
+- Make the chive butter.
+Whisk the garlic chive butter ingredients together.
 Brush over the top of the scones after baking.

-These savory gluten free cheese scones are best enjoyed on the day they are baked.
-However, you can also store them in an airtight container at room temperature for up to two days.
+To Store: These savory gluten-free cheese scones are best enjoyed on the day they are baked.
+However, you can store them in an airtight container at room temperature for up to two days or in the refrigerator for up to five days.

 To get the perfect scone that is light and fluffy, be sure to use a full tablespoon of baking powder, like in this recipe.
 Double-check to make sure the baking powder is fresh (less than 6 months old), don’t over-knead your dough, and don’t add more flour than the recipe calls for.

-- Resting the scone dough for 30 minutes before baking allows the gluten-free flour to hydrate.
+- Rest the dough: Resting the scone dough for 30 minutes before baking allows the gluten-free flour to hydrate.
 (Gluten-free flour takes longer than regular flour to absorb moisture.)

-- You can use any kind of cheese you like in this recipe!
+- Customize the recipe: You can use any kind of cheese you like in this recipe!
 These scones are also delicious with asiago, parmesan or Manchego cheese.

 More Gluten-Free Recipes